nguyenquanltdd/Sky-loyalty-framework/doc/userguide/reward_campaigns/menu/introduction.rst

 All reward campaigns
 ********************

-Lists all rewards within your loyalty program, with additional information about its type, activity, limits, points costs and customers who can redeem each reward.
+*Lists all rewards within your loyalty program, with additional information about its type, activity, limits, points costs and customers who can redeem each reward*

 .. image:: /userguide/_images/reward2.png
    :alt:   Reward Campaign Menu